-I. For students who started the programme in or before 2020-2021
+I. for students who started the programme before 2020-2021

-- 1. The following courses are compulsory: - a. the following courses (total credit value of 70): - all courses from year 1 (43 credits); - the following 4 courses from year 2: EUS2000 EU Law I; EUS2001 Policy Domains; EUS2002 Comparative Politics and Government; and EUS2003 Area Studies (27 credits). - b. the following skills trainings from the programme are compulsory (total credit value of 39.5): - all skills training courses from year 1 (17 credits); - all skills training courses from year 2 (19.5 credits); - one of the following skills trainings from period 4 of year 3 (3 credits): Research Methods: Interviewing; or Research Methods: Advanced document Analysis; or Research Methods: Survey Research.
-The student may also propose taking an alternative subject representing at least 3 credits that prepares him/her to do research for the Bachelor thesis.
-Therefore, if s/he does not wish to include one of these skills trainings in the flexible bachelor's programme, s/he should explicitly pay attention to this in the request for approval.
+- 1. The following programme modules are compulsory: - a. the following courses (total credit value of 70): - all courses from year 1 (43 credits); - the following 4 courses from year 2: EU Law I; Policy Domains; Comparative Politics and Government; and Area Studies (27 credits). - b. the following skills training courses from the programme are compulsory (total of 39.5 credits): - all skills training courses from year 1 (17 credits); - all skills training courses from year 2 (19.5 credits); - one of the following skills trainings from period 4 of year 3 (3 credits): Research Methods: Interviewing; or Research Methods: Advanced document Analysis; or Research Methods: Survey Research.
+A student may also propose taking an alternative subject representing at least 3 credits that prepares them to do research for the Bachelor thesis.
+Therefore, if they do not wish to include one of these skills trainings in the flexible bachelor's programme, they should explicitly pay attention to this in the request for approval. - c.

-- c.
 Passing the final Bachelor thesis is compulsory (12 credits). - 2.
 The remaining 58.5 credits can be chosen from elective units of study as specified in article 3.6.2.3 BA EER. - 3.
-In addition to paragraphs 1 and 2, students confronted with study delay must take the replacing courses and skills trainings in line with the transition rules.
+Students who lack discontinued courses/skills must take the replacing courses and skills trainings, in line with the transition rules (refer to the Bachelor's Education and Examination Regulation). - 4.
+If students have set up a study plan with their student adviser, based on the revised programme (1st year programme of 2020-2021, 2nd year programme as of 2021-22, etc), the composition of the flexible bachelor's programme at II will apply.

-II.
-For students who started the programme in (or after) 2020-21
+II. for students who started the programme in (or after) 2020-21

-- 1. The following programme modules are compulsory: - a. all courses and skills trainings of year 1 (total credit value of 60); - b. all courses and skills training of year 2 (total credit value of 60).
-Contrary to the regular ES programme, a student can freely choose 2 courses of all offered elective courses of 2.4 and 2.5; - c. passing the final Bachelor thesis is compulsory (12 credits). - 2.
-The remaining 48 credits can be chosen from elective units of study as specified in article 3.6.2.3 BA EER.
+- 1. The following programme modules are compulsory: - a. all courses and skills trainings of year 1 (total credit value of 60); - b. all courses and skills training of year 2 (total credits value of 60 credits). - b: Contrary to the regular ES programme, a student can freely choose 2 courses of all offered elective courses of 2.4 and 2.5. - c. the two skills trainings from period 4 of year 3 (6 ECTS). - c: A student may also propose taking an alternative subject representing at least 3 credits that prepares them to do research for the Bachelor thesis.
+Therefore, if a student does not wish to include one of these skills trainings in the flexible bachelor's programme, they should explicitly pay attention to this in the request for approval. - d.
+Passing the final Bachelor thesis is compulsory (12 credits). - 2.
+The remaining 42 can be chosen from elective units of study as specified in article 3.6.2.3 BA EER.